Cid Corman

 Cid (Sidney) Corman (June 29, 1924 – March 12, 2004) was an American poet, translator and editor, most notably of Origin, who was a key figure in the history of American poetry in the second half of the 20th century.

 Life

 Corman was born in Boston's Roxbury neighborhood and grew up nearby in the Dorchester neighborhood.
-His parents were both from the Ukraine.
+His parents were both from Ukraine.
 From an early age he was an avid reader and showed an aptitude for drawing and calligraphy.
 He attended Boston Latin School and in 1941 he entered Tufts University, where he achieved Phi Beta Kappa honours and wrote his first poems.
 He was excused from service in World War II for medical reasons and graduated in 1945.

 Corman studied for his Master's degree at the University of Michigan, where he won the Hopwood poetry award, but dropped out two credits short of completion.
 After a brief stint at the University of North Carolina at Chapel Hill, he spent some time travelling around the United States, returning to Boston in 1948.